PerisWamoni/BoxOffice_Analysis/README.md

 ## Recommendations
-Three recommendations for Microsoft Head of Studio's as the company opens a new movie studio are:
+Three recommendations for Microsoft's Head of Studio as the company opens a new movie studio are:

 >> 1. Invest in Documentaries and Short films: These genres show the highest average ratings.
 Microsoft could consider creating content in these genres to attract viewership and positive reviews, which could lead to higher overall visibility and success.